4 Benefits Of Spearmint Tea For Acne And Its Side Effects

 Is green tea or spearmint tea better for acne?

 Both teas are good for treating acne.
 While spearmint tea has anti-androgen properties that may control hormonal acne, green tea’s anti-inflammatory and antioxidant properties help treat acne lesions.
-However, the topical application of green tea is more effective than oral intake (8).
+However, the topical application of green tea for acne is more effective than oral intake (8).

 Can spearmint tea cause breakouts?